cresset-template/cresset/README.md

-The second image is `pytorch_source:build_torch-v1.9.1` (by default), which contains the wheels for PyTorch, TorchVision, TorchText, and TorchAudio with settings for PyTorch 1.9.1 on Ubuntu 20 LTS with CUDA 11.2.2 and CUDNN 8.
+The second image is `pytorch_source:build_torch-v1.9.1` (by default), which contains the wheels for PyTorch, TorchVision, TorchText, and TorchAudio with settings for PyTorch 1.9.1 on Ubuntu 20 LTS with Python 3.8, CUDA 11.2.2 and cuDNN 8.

 The second image exists to cache the results of the build process.